xperthut/HYPPO-X/README.md

 HYPPO X / HYPPO-X
 =================

 This is a hypothesis extraction tool from high dimensional phenomix dataset.
-This tool is mainly built in `c++`.
+This tool is mainly built in `C++`.
 The object that we generated from our method is a graph and we used `igraph` package of `R` to visually represent the graph.
 We also use `HTML canvas` to represent the graph more meaningfully using pie chart and colors.

 ## Contents
 - [Filter functions](#filter-functions)